-Explosive materials, including fireworks, caps, and explosives.
+Explosive materials, including fireworks, snap caps, and explosives.

 Toxic substances and corrosive materials, such as acids, pesticides, and bleaches.